danalite/pygb/docs/tests.rst

 Testing
 =======

-The unit tests for PyAutoGUI are currently not comprehensive.
+The unit tests for PyGB are currently not comprehensive.
 The tests (in basicTests.py) cover the following:

 - onScreen()
 - size()